 Currently Dragon Nest Classic for SEA region is using the old DirectX 9 instead of the better DX11.

 That said, ‘better’ can be debated here because some people do think DX9 is better.
-Probably having less features in DX9 reduces the cpu workload.
+I don't know about that, probably having less features in DX9 reduces the cpu workload.

 And I have seen ‘optimization’ tips suggesting to use DX9 to help with FPS—for example in Apex Legends a few years back, when it was still supported, by adding the -dxlevel95 command.